What Is Uniswap And How It Works?

 History Of Uniswap

 Uniswap is one of the biggest Ethereum blockchain-based decentralized exchanges (or DEX).
 It enables users anywhere in the globe to exchange cryptocurrencies directly.
-As of the end-2022, UNI, the governance token of Uniswap, is the 20th biggest cryptocurrency by market capitalization on Coinbase, with a total value of approximately $4.4 billion.
+As of the end-2022, UNI, the governance token of Uniswap, is the 20th biggest cryptocurrency by market capitalization, with a total value of approximately $4.4 billion.

 How UNISWAP got started